Sand Cat Facts

 4. The sand cat is the smallest of all wild cats

-5. Location affects the sand cat’s breeding season
+5. Location affects their breeding season

 Sand Cat Young.
 Photo Credit: kellinahandbasket (CC BY 2.0)

 They typically have about two to three kittens in a litter, each weighing about an ounce, but the number can vary from one to eight.
 The sand cat has just one litter in a year in the wild, but in captivity, reproduction can occur more than once a year.
-Scientists have suggested that climate and the availability of adequate resources determines the sand cat’s breeding season.
+Scientists have suggested that climate and the availability of adequate resources determine the sand cat’s breeding season.

 6. Sand cats are altrical

 The gestation period for sand cats is between 59 to 63 days.
-Sand cats are dependent at birth; they can neither see nor walk.
+Young cats are dependent at birth; they can neither see nor walk.
 They have to depend on their mother for food and protection.
 After about two weeks, their eyes open, and they can see venturing outside their home after four weeks.
 At five weeks old, they are ready for solid food.

 At 6 to 8 months, they become fully independent and, by 9 to 14 months, become sexually mature.
 Maturing quickly is an advantage in the sand cat’s hostile environment.
 They can increase their chances of survival by gaining independence and learning to hunt earlier.